 Not Done: Little to no progress has been made with respect to the ratification of important ILO instruments, in particular Labour Inspection Convention 1947 (No. 81), Protocol of 1995 to the Labour Inspection Convention 1947 (No. 81), Labour Inspection (Agriculture) Convention 1969 (No. 129), Occupational Safety and Health Convention 1981 (No. 155), Occupational Health Services Convention 1985 (No. 161), Safety and Health in Mines Convention 1995 (No. 176), Minimum Wage Fixing Convention 1970 (No. 131) etc.

+The Tripartite Social Partnership Commission action plan includes activities related to discussing feasibility of ratification of certain ILO conventions.
+In this case TSPC working group aim is to discuss all issues related to labour and submitt to the TSPC for final approval.
+Discussing conventions mentioned above is a challenge for the parties, bearing in mind the preferences of all three parties and it takes time.

 Mediation mechanism for collective labor disputes is not sufficiently effective.
 One of the factors hampering the effective functioning of the labor mediation mechanism is the lack of a sufficient number of mediators, which is due, on the one hand, to the absence of a mandatory contractual scheme with mediators, and on the other hand, the inadequate pay rates for the mediators.
 This problem has a significant impact on the process of appointing a mediator in a timely manner.
 It is difficult to assign a mediator to a specific dispute with broad stakeholder participation and individual criteria, as well as to operate a permanent system for retraining mediators and continuing education, which ensures systematic upgrading of mediators' qualifications and trainings for the dispute specifics.
 It is also a major problem that the employer does not allow the use of commercial information, which would let employees, having a labor dispute with the company to have substantiated claims in the collective bargaining process.

 With the insufficiently effective labor inspection mechanism, that still needs to come in line with international standards, the court remains the main way of protecting workers' labor rights.
 According to the Code of Civil Procedure of Georgia, labor disputes should be resolved by the court within one month.
 However, according to the data provided by the Tbilisi City Court the average length of proceedings in labor disputes exceeds 10 months.

-Almost in a quarter of the cases (23%) the dispute lasts more than a year.
+Since introducing labour mediation mechanism, there have been 52 labour disputes, mediators have been appointed in all cases.
+Majority of labour disputes were fully resolved.
+In all cases mediators were appointed based on the request of one of the parties.
+The newly adopted Labour and Employment National Strategy and its action plan also envisages development of labour mediation and awareness raising on mediation mechanism.
+Accordingly, the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia constantly works on development of labour mediation mechanism in Georgia.

 Continue to work on establishing an effective Labour Inspection system with adequate competences and capacities for the inspections of all working conditions and labour relations according to ILO standards;